-# Step 2.
-View package's Application Virtualization Compatibility test results.

-To view application virtualization compatibility test results, open the Analyze tab, and then select a group in the tree to open the Analyze Group View.
+Step Instructions Results 2.
+View package's Application Virtualization Compatibility test To view application virtualization compatibility test results, open the Analyze tab, and then select a group in the tree to open the Analyze Group The packages' application virtualization compatibility test results are listed in both chart and list view.
+The following is the chart view: results.
+View.
+Application Virtualization Compatibility